ajay9803/node-assignment-4/readme.md

 - Data validation with Joi
 - Use of limiter-package to limit request
 - Use of helmet-package to be safe from web-vulnerabilites
+- Use of Cors for to allow safe domains

 ## Installation